ArataSakamaki/patin_doc/source/index.rst

 `<http://www.flower-robotics.com>`_

-this documantation show how to use patin and ros pkg
+this documantation show how to use patin with ros and ros pkg

 .. toctree::
    :maxdepth: 2